-Morphine Withdrawal & Detox in Colorado
+Morphine Withdrawal & Detox

 In Colorado, many people have been directly faced with the opioid epidemic.
 Opioids abuse rates in Colorado are incredibly high, and the state has been working to help reduce the problem.

 One such opioid that is available by prescription and is unfortunately often abused is morphine.
 Throughout Colorado, whether in Denver, Boulder, Colorado Springs or anywhere else in the state, people are battling addictions to opioids like morphine.

 This opioid pain reliever is sold under various brand names, and it’s intended to help treat pain following surgery and in other similar situations.

 As with other opioids, physical dependence is possible with morphine.
 When someone is physically dependent on a drug like morphine, it means that if they stop using it suddenly, they will go into withdrawal, with uncomfortable and sometimes serious symptoms.

 It’s possible to be dependent on morphine whether you use it as prescribed, or you abuse it recreationally.
 Withdrawal is essentially your body going into shock when your brain and central nervous system have become used to the presence of a drug, and then it’s removed.